sgillbank/Themes/README.md

 ![themes](https://s3-us-west-1.amazonaws.com/github-screenshot-repository/v2/themes.png)

-Also you can choose to show/hide related fields on hosted payment page by checking/unchecking parameters of the theme.
+You can also choose to show/hide related fields on hosted payment page by checking/unchecking parameters of the theme.
 ![ThemeParams](https://s3-us-west-1.amazonaws.com/github-screenshot-repository/v2/ThemeParams.PNG)

 # Apply a Theme to a Device